 Students should consult with their academic advisers in selecting elective courses to complete the 120 semester hours required for graduation.

-To graduate with a major in Geospatial Science, a student must have a grade point average of 2.3 in all courses taken for major requirements including those from departments other than Geospatial Science.
+To graduate with a major in Geospatial Science, a student must have a grade point average of 2.0 in all courses taken for major requirements including those from departments other than Geospatial Science.

-Geospatial Science Minor
+Geospatial Science Minor - 18 semester hours.

 A minor in Geospatial Science consists of 18 hours of GEOG or GEOS courses, subject to approval by the department.